 WHAT IS MACRON DOING IN MALI?

-The French president is visiting the eastern city of Gao, home of the permanent French military base in Mali.
+The French president is expected to visit the eastern city of Gao, home of the permanent French military base in Mali.
 Gao is also where the deadly attack in January occurred.
 That attack, claimed by the al-Qaida-linked al-Mourabitoun extremist group, happened just days after Hollande visited the city.
 Al-Mourabitoun has since merged with the groups Ansar Dine and al-Qaida in the Islamic Maghreb to form the Mali-based Nusrat al-Islam wal Muslimeen.